-Most of us seldom look beyond the famous hotel chains.
+Most of us seldom look beyond famous hotel chains.
 But with just a little bit of research, you will find there are a bunch of other accommodation options.
-And in most case, they provide a far enriching experience than your average hotel chain.
-When booking your next vacation, look for a homestay or a bread and breakfast, this way you will pay the local community instead of funding the ultra-rich hotel chains.
+And in most cases, they provide a far more enriching experience than your average hotel chain.
+When booking your next vacation, look for a homestay or bread and breakfast, this way you will pay the local community instead of funding the ultra-rich hotel chains.

 Moreover, homestay is such a beautiful experience, they let you in their homes and trust you as their own!
 You won’t be able to see a destination as wholly as this.
 Several hostels work towards the development of local communities, arts and employee locals.
 Staying at such hostels will indirectly benefit the community.
 Now isn’t that a great bargain?
 You get an enriching experience and also give back to the community!

 Bunos!
-If you eat local, it also reduces your carbon footprint.
+If you eat locally, it also reduces your carbon footprint.
 As you will not be feeding the transport of frozen goods to chains like McDonald’sMcDonald’s, BurgerKings etc.

 Prepare your home